RaduStoian/Codeigniter_developer_test/README.md

 #### Notes

+Most people online advised just to make an sql dump file of the database and add that to the project folder so that's what I did.
+You might have to set up your localhost and import content.sql in your PhpMyAdmin.
+Further database setup file is /config/database.php

 I didn't make the pages beatiful or responsive as I don't think that was part of the test.
 Only cared for the functionality.
 What css there is, is to help things be more usable + default css from Codeigniter.